-Investor, funder, technical assistance coordinator and fund advisor, the Foundation has more than 70 partners (microfinances institutions and social business) and operates in more than 30 countries with 65 million euros in commitments.
-Women and rural populations represent respectively 72% and 77% of the 3 million customers served by the institutions funded by the Foundation.
+Investor, funder, technical assistance provider and fund advisor, the Foundation has more than 70 partners (microfinances institutions and social business) and operates in more than 30 countries with nearly 80 million euros in commitments.
+The Foundation focuses on microfinance institutions that serve women and rural people.
+These institutions support approximately 3 million clients.